If you are on this site, you may know that I have been earning my living with travel writing for the past 7 years.

-To get to this point, I have read A LOT of advice.
+To get to this point, I have read A LOT of advice on some of the best websites for freelance writers.
 And based on my own experience, I believe the most important thing a freelancer should learn to master is how to pitch to magazine editors.

 Is there a science to it?
 Well, yes and no. The advice one finds online and in books wildly varies in quality and form, so much that you’d be hard-pressed to think whether or not there actually IS a proven method how to pitch to editors and succeed.